Jaw Reshaping after Tooth Loss or Extraction

 You may experience some swelling for the first day or two.
 If we prescribe antibiotics or special rinses, make sure to follow all instructions carefully.
 Until your stitches are removed or dissolve, eat soft foods to avoid disrupting the treatment area.

 Book a Consultation

-Dr. Peers is a trusted oral surgeon who performs a wide range of oral surgery procedures.
+Dr. Lifferth is a trusted oral surgeon who performs a wide range of oral surgery procedures.
 Whether you need an alveoloplasty as part of an extraction or need to make your denture fit more comfortably, he can provide excellent results.
 For more information, contact our office online or call (435) 222-0450 today.